Prince Albert police searching for missing mother, children | CBC News

 Prince Albert police searching for missing mother, children

-Michelle Spence last seen Monday afternoon with children aged 2 and 6 years old
+Michelle Spence was last seen Monday afternoon with children ages 2 and 7

 Police in Prince Albert are asking for the public's help in finding a missing woman and her two young children.

-Michelle Spence, 33, was last seen Monday afternoon with her two children—two-year-old Ava Olsen and six-year-old Neil Pambrum—walking in the 600 block of Branion Drive.
+Michelle Spence, 33, was last seen Monday afternoon with her two children — two-year-old Eva Olson and seven-year-old Neil Pambrun — walking in the 600 block of Branion Drive, police said in a news release Wednesday.

-Spence was wearing a black shirt with a red flower print, black pants and black pants.
-The six-year-old boy was wearing a purple and yellow ball cap, blue and grey long sleeve shirt, blue jeans and black shoes.
+Spence was wearing a black shirt with a red flower print, black pants and black sandals when she was last seen, police said.
+Neil was wearing a purple and yellow ball cap, a blue and grey long-sleeve shirt, blue jeans and black shoes.